Sprint ⬥ Friday 18th April 2025

 Local people walking to Sheffield City Centre are advised to enter via Eyre St and Furnival Gate and follow tapes to assembly.

 Sheffield City Centre has a comprehensive cycle network.
-View a map of Sheffield's Cycle Routes.
+View a map of Sheffield's Cycle Routes and Information about Cycling in Sheffield.

 Sheffield is well served by the M1 to the east of the City Centre with options to exit at Junction 33 from the South and Junction 34 from the North.
 Follow signs for either the Park and Ride (if using), or Sheffield City Centre for Car Parks.
 There will be no road signage to the event.